m-tyler/vscode-ibmi-UserSpooledFiles/README.md

 *  Delete spooled files by user, specific line, specific name, all mathcing filter.
 *  Move a spooled file to another output queue.
 *  Download with line spacing in effect.
+* Tool tip hover for number of spooled files for user
+* Tool tip hover for spooled file to show extra attributes
 ---

 ## TODOs:
-*  Re-activate hover ability so user text and spooled file counts show again.
 *  Re-write open with ling spacing to account for overprinted lines.
 ---